-My most recent work was as design lead and product owner of the Jam System, a unique social mashup mechanic shipped as part of Harmonix’s Fortnite Festival.
-Prior to that, I was lead designer on the award-winning mobile game HoloVista.
+Previously I was design lead and product owner of the Jam System, a unique social mashup mechanic shipped as part of Harmonix’s Fortnite Festival.
+And prior to that, I was lead designer on the award-winning mobile game HoloVista.

-My work is informed by over a decade of experience in the industry—bringing music and rhythm to the world at Harmonix/Epic, making design sing at Smule, prototyping play at PopCap/EA, divining delight at Playdom/Disney, and pioneering the social games zeitgeist at Zynga.
+My work is informed by nearly two decades of experience in the industry—bringing music and rhythm to the world at Harmonix/Epic, making design sing at Smule, prototyping play at PopCap/EA, divining delight at Playdom/Disney, and pioneering the social games zeitgeist at Zynga.

 You can find more info about my games and other projects here.